Eimeria zuernii: Diagnosis

 The infection status of an animal is evaluated by examining the oocysts using different flotation methods, usually by counting the oocysts under a light microscope and identifying the species of the Eimeria based on morphology.
 When evaluating if the animal is having eimeriosis, due to infection with E. zuernii (eimeriosis) or other pathogenic Eimeria species, four things are taken into account: age of the animal, presence of a pathogenic Eimeria species, infection intensity (oocysts per gram faeces), and presence of symptoms (diarrhea, blood in the faeces).

 Epidemiology

 Environmental factors can influence how fast new oocysts become infective and management of the animals living conditions and feed and how easily the animals get infected.
 In general, pathogenic Eimeria species, including E. zuernii, can cause three types of disease in a herd that often manifest as outbreaks.

-Winter coccidiosis/eimeriosis – animals becoming more susceptibile to infections due to cold and crowding of the animals facilitate the spread (housing of cattle at the end of a pasture season).
+Winter coccidiosis or eimeriosis – animals becoming more susceptibile to infections due to cold and crowding of the animals facilitate the spread (housing of cattle at the end of a pasture season).

-Summer coccidiosis/eimeriosis – susceptible animals ingesting overwintering oocysts on pastures on turn-out and increased sporulation of new oocysts due to increasing temperatures.
+Summer coccidiosis or eimeriosis – susceptible animals ingesting overwintering oocysts on pastures on turn-out and increased sporulation of new oocysts due to increasing temperatures.